chinapedia/wikipedia.abstract.en/Page/North_Sea.md

 Fish and shellfish

-Bank_met_ondermeer_kokkels_mosselen_en_Japanse_oesters_in_de_Waddenzee_bij_Schiermonnikoog.jpgs, blue mussels and cockles in the Wadden Sea in the Netherlands]] Copepods and other zooplankton are plentiful in the North Sea.
+s, blue mussels and cockles in the Wadden Sea in the Netherlands]] Copepods and other zooplankton are plentiful in the North Sea.
 These tiny organisms are crucial elements of the food chain supporting many species of fish.[113]
 Over 230 species of fish live in the North Sea.
 Cod, haddock, whiting, saithe, plaice, sole, mackerel, herring, pouting, sprat, and sandeel are all very common and are fished commercially.[114][115]
 Due to the various depths of the North Sea trenches and differences in salinity, temperature, and water movement, some fish such as blue-mouth redfish and rabbitfish reside only in small areas of the North Sea.[116]

 Crustaceans are also commonly found throughout the sea.
 Norway lobster, deep-water prawns, and brown shrimp are all commercially fished, but other species of lobster, shrimp, oyster, mussels and clams all live in the North Sea.[117]
 Recently non-indigenous species have become established including the Pacific oyster and Atlantic jackknife clam.[118]